 Why is My Dog Dragging His Bottom on the floor?

 This may seem like a comical spectacle when a dog is seen dragging his bottom along the ground.
 No doubt many of us will have witnessed this behaviour from our own dogs on occasion.
 But why do dogs do this?
-Holidays4Dogs asks the embarrassing question of why is my dog dragging his bottom on the floor.
+Holidays4Dogs asks the embarrassing question of – why is my dog dragging his bottom on the floor?

 It’s not great to see when our dogs engage in this unfortunate spectacle, especially in front of guests.
 However, there is usually a reason why dogs engage in dragging their bottoms along the ground.
 They definitely don’t scoot their bottoms just to embarrass us!
+Some reasons for this behaviour can be quite serious, so read on to find out more about what might cause bottom dragging in dogs.

 Tapeworms.